• The Workplace

 Heather Salko, Esq.

-How to reduce the likelihood that unsuccessful tenure bids will result in claims
+Take action to help reduce the likelihood that unsuccessful tenure bids will result in claims.

 Training to Reduce Claims

-To reduce claims, train faculty and administrators involved in tenure reviews.
+One easy step is to train faculty and administrators involved in tenure reviews.
 It’s imperative they participate in periodic harassment and discrimination prevention training.
-In addition, train all faculty and administrators on the tenure process, including:
+In addition, train all faculty and administrators on your tenure process, including:

 • An overview of your institution’s tenure review process and timeline